-Budgeted cost: £194,500
+Budgeted cost: £95,695.98

-Ad ctivity Evidence that supports this approach Challenge number(s) addressed NT P - School Led Tutoring EEF - "+4 months impact on 1/2 • 5 School Led Tutors deployed to support those failing to make expected progress Y7-11 learning from a structured 1-3 small group tutoring session over a 15-week block" • 2 tutors deployed in English • 2 tutors deployed in Maths • 1 tutor deployed in Science • FSM, PP, SEND & FTMP prioritised Ma ths Intervention Manager EEF - "+5 or +4 months impact on 1/2/3 • Part time unqualified teacher learning from a structured one to • Extra curricula, in lesson, tutor time support for eligible learners inc. one to one or small group tuition including Y12 retakes one or small group tutoring" Ac celerated Reader EEF - "+6 months impact on 2/8 • Accelerated Reader for year 7/8 pupils reading & comprehension • Support for those reading below chronological ages strategies" • Reading in/out of English lessons with regular assessment/monitoring from lead Le xonic Leap & Advance EEF - "+6 months impact on 2/8 • Lexonic leap deployed for those students sig. below chronological reading age at the lowest assessed score reading & comprehension strategies" • Lexonic advance for deployment for those below chronological age but not sig. below ta Analysis & Tracking Software - Class arts, 4Matrix & SIMS Discover NA 1/2/3 • Class Charts funded to allow for login of positive/negative behaviours, data seating plans & accurate tracking • Accurate analysis of 3-year trends in conduct and attendance - SIMS discover • Academic data analysis of progress, attainment and analysis of key groups or individuals - 4Matrix Ex tra Curricula Intervention EEF - "+4 months impact on 1/6 • Weekend/Holiday/Evening intervention classes learning from a structured small group tuition" • Additional curriculum or intervention resources • Breadth of subjects funded with English & Maths being first priority
+Ac ctivity Evidence that supports this approach Challenge number(s) addressed Ма ths Intervention Manager EEF - "+5 or +4 months impact on 1/2 • Part time unqualified teacher learning from a structured one to one or small group tutoring" • Extra curricula, in lesson, tutor time support for eligible learners inc. one to one or small group tuition including Y12 retakes one on among Ac celerated Reader EEF - "+6 months impact on 2/8 • Accelerated Reader for year 7/8 pupils reading & comprehension strategies" • Support for those reading below chronological ages Strategies • Reading in/out of English lessons with regular assessment/monitoring from lead Le xonic Leap & Advance EEF - "+6 months impact on 2/8 • Lexonic leap deployed for those students sig. below chronological reading age at the lowest assessed score reading & comprehension strategies" • Lexonic advance for deployment for those below chronological age but not sig. below Da ta Analysis- Sisra & Tracking Software - NA 1/2/4/5 • MIS used to allow for login of positive/negative behaviours, data seating plans & accurate tracking • Accurate analysis of 3-year trends in conduct and attendance - • Sisra Academic data analysis of progress, attainment and analysis of key groups or individuals Ex tra Curricula Intervention EEF - "+4 months impact on 1/4/5 • Weekend/Holiday/Evening intervention classes learning from a structured small group tuition" • Additional curriculum or intervention resources • Breadth of subjects funded with English & Maths being first priority Но mework Club EEF - "Homework has a positive 1/5/6/7 • Provide a quite space for home learning impact on average (+ 5 months), particularly with pupils in secondary • Access to technology / internet to support homework schools." • Ensure homework is linked to classroom learning (flipped approach i.e to increase a specific area of knowledge, or to develop fluency in a particular area) • Effective feedback provided on homework